 After having many fried meals on my trip around the South, it was nice to enjoy a lunch that had none of that going on.
-My wife Marcela started with a taco soup and thoroughly enjoyed the daily casserole of Gourmet Chicken & Rice with a macaroni salad.
+Marcela started with a taco soup and thoroughly enjoyed the daily casserole of Gourmet Chicken & Rice with a macaroni salad.

+“You shouldn’t leave without having a slice of pie,” so of course, we made sure to oblige.
 Marcela and I were sharing, or so I thought.
-Two bites were the most I was able to manage, and I was lucky even to get that many.
+Two bites were the most I managed, and I was lucky even to get that many.

 It was absolutely killer, but Marcela might be a better judge due to the limited time I had with it, lol.

 Whenever I return to Clarksdale, my first stop will be at the Dutch Oven for another of those pimento cheese sandwiches and its buttery roll.
 It was so good that we took a bag of mini butterhorns for breakfast the next day.